Weber State University Athletics

 Notes to know: WSU is now 21-7 overall on the season and 12-5 in Big Sky play.

 Next Up: Weber State will return home for the final regular season game of the season Nov.
 23 against Montana State.
-WSU will honor the five seniors, Hannah DeYoung, Aubrey Saunders-Adams, Helena Khouri, Katelyn Erwin and Megan Gneiting
+WSU will honor the five seniors, Hannah DeYoung, Aubrey Saunders-Adams, Helena Khouri, Katelyn Erwin and Megan Gneiting.

 Weber State has punched their ticket to the Big Sky tournament which starts Nov.
 28 in Sacramento, Calif.